tanmay-bhat/amk-client/README.md

-## A Simple Amazon Managed Kafka Client docker image
+## A Simple Amazon Managed Kafka Client Docker Image

 - You can connect to AMK brokers using client machines, and on that machine you need to have AWS IAM JAR and kafka installed.
 - This image combines both so that one cna just execute kafka commands using shell of this image.